-The idea of a mistake: Recitals, auditions, or group play where “getting it wrong” was not a safe, supportive process, but one of ridicule, exclusion, or withdrawal of approval.
+The idea of a mistake: Recitals, auditions, or group play where “getting it wrong” feels possible.
+In place of a safe, supportive experience, is one of admonishment, transaction, or withdrawal of approval.

 - “When I fumbled a note at the recital, I was mortified.
 My teacher’s face turned stony.
 I wanted to disappear.”